ETMH Project: A Sense of Direction

 I’m starting with a question:

-My hypothesis is that this should be achievable but may well require a move away from the decades-old approach of ‘start in 1066 and keep going, event by event, til you bump into the Tudors’.
-There are two problems with this events-driven approach:
+My hypothesis is that this should be achievable but requires a move away from the decades-old approach of ‘start in 1066 and keep going, event by event, til you bump into the Tudors’.
+There are four major problems with this events-driven approach:

 Constructive feedback is always welcome, particularly anything that will help other teachers.